-- provide strategic leadership by aligning the IT and IS strategic goals with the processes and strategic objectives of the Bank; - prioritize IT & IS investment initiatives and to give final approval and recommendations on the continuation of IT & IS proposed projects; - follow-up the status of the projects and to monitor the services levels; - ensure open communication between IT Division, IS Division and other organizational structures within CEB RO in order to promote collaborative planning.
+- provide strategic leadership by aligning the IT and IS strategic goals with the processes and strategic objectives of the Bank; - prioritize IT & IS investment initiatives and to make recommendations on the continuation of IT & IS proposed projects; - follow-up the status of the projects and to monitor the services levels for the services provided by IT providers; - ensure open communication between IT Division, IS Division and other organizational structures within Credit Europe Bank (Romania) S.A. so that the proposed objectives are effectively set.